Train Rides in Nevada

 Two very popular train rides in Nevada can be found on both the Nevada Northern Railroad and at the Nevada State Railroad Museum in Carson City.

-Operate either a steam or diesel locomotive on the Nevada Northern Railway's Engineer Rental Program.
+You can operate either a steam or diesel locomotive on the Nevada Northern Railway's Engineer Rental Program.

 Nevada has 26 steam locomotives either on display or operating.